fabric/fabric/sites/docs/upgrading.rst

         need; if so, it's likely to be a more generic reconnection related `.Connection` method, where the user is responsible for issuing the restart shell command via `.Connnection.sudo` themselves.
+    * - ``require`` for ensuring certain key(s) in ``env`` have values set, optionally by noting they can be ``provided_by=`` a list of setup tasks
+      - Mixed
+      - This has not been ported, in part because the maintainers never used it themselves, and is unlikely to be directly reimplemented.
+However, its core use case of "require certain data to be available to run a given task" is likely to return within the upcoming dependency framework.
+    * - ``prompt`` for prompting the user & storing the entered data (optionally with validation) directly into ``env``
+      - Removed
+      - Like ``require``, this seemed like a less-used feature (especially compared to its sibling ``confirm``) and was not ported.
+If it returns it's likely to be via ``invocations``, which is where ``confirm`` ended up.

 .. _upgrading-networking: